 Support for mental health and wellbeing

-The coronavirus outbreak has meant that life has changed for all of us, and it's natural to have felt - and to continue to feel - worried or anxious, lonely or frustrated.
+The coronavirus outbreak has meant that life has changed for all of us, and it's natural to feel worried or anxious, lonely or frustrated.

 Make sure you keep talking to people about how you feel and find time to do things you enjoy.
 For most of us, these difficult feelings will pass.

-If you feel you need some extra support, Bury's got the right care for you.
-You can find out more about support available in the borough and beyond on this page.
+If you feel you need some extra support - you can find out more about support available in the borough and beyond on this page.

 - Support for adults